Hackers News Hackers News

 David kimber

-A large-scale campaign by Forest Blizzard, a Russian military-linked threat actor, is actively targeting home and small-office routers.
-The operation aims to hijack DNS traffic and intercept encrypted communications.
-Already, over 200 organizations and 5,000 consumer devices have been compromised.
+A sophisticated campaign orchestrated by Forest Blizzard, a Russian military-linked threat group, is actively exploiting home and small-office routers to execute widespread DNS hijacking and intercept encrypted communications.
+This operation has already impacted more than 200 organizations and compromised over 5,000 consumer devices, according to recent intelligence.

 Table Of Content